 Useful Phrases

 - これはいくらですか?
-(Kore wa ikura desu ka?) – How much does it cost?
+(Kore wa ikura desu ka?) – How much is this?

 - 安い (Yasui) – Cheap